ManlyMarco/EC_CorePlugins/README.md

 ### Maker FPS optimization
 Improves FPS in character maker at the cost of slower switching between tabs.
 Automatically enables for low end PCs.

+### NodeUnlock
+Unlock the limit of 50 nodes in a single scene file and allow unlimited amount nodes.

 ### Null Checks
 Additional error handling for problems caused by some modded clothing and hair items.

+### FixShaderDropdown
+Fixes the shader selection menu going off-screen when there are many modded shaders installed.
+Adaptation of plugin koikoi.happy.nu.fix_shader_dropdown.